Truth and Sincerity: Building Authentic Foundations

 [Quran,3:31,"Say: If you love Allah, then follow me (Muhammad), Allah will love you and forgive you your sins."]

-Following means following what he did, not inventing new ways he never taught.
-Ibn Taymiyyah explained this perfectly:
+Following means following what he did, not inventing new ways.
+Ibn Taymiyyah explained:

 [Quote,Ibn Taymiyyah,Majmu al-Fatawa 11/620,"How many people desire good but do not achieve it!
 The people of bid'ah are mostly from this category—they desire good and intend to reach Allah, but they take a path He did not prescribe.
 We ask Allah to excuse them for their ignorance, but ignorance is not an eternal excuse, especially when the truth is clear and accessible."]

-This brings us to a critical point—yes, Allah may excuse people for their ignorance, but this is not a license to remain ignorant!
-Especially when we have masajid, when we have scholars, when we have access to authentic knowledge.
+Allah may excuse ignorance, but this is not a license to remain ignorant when we have masajid, scholars, and authentic knowledge available.

 The Urgency of Seeking Authentic Knowledge